SJTU-IPADS/HEDB/README.md

 #### Q1: Is HEDB limited to ARM?

 ***Absolutely not!*** You can deploy it to any TEE or CC platform you like.
-For exmaple, confidential VM (CVM) is widely available on today's trusted hardware, such as AMD SEV(-ES,-SNP), Intel TDX, IBM PEF, ARMv9 Realm.
+For exmaple, confidential VM (CVM) is widely supported on modern trusted hardware, such as AMD SEV(-ES,-SNP), Intel TDX, IBM PEF, ARMv9 Realm.
 You can deploy HEDB's integrity zone (DBMS+extension) using one CVM, and HEDB's privacy zone (operators) in another CVM.
 That's it!

 To reproduce the performance evaluation results, you can run HEDB using two CVMs on a CC machine.

 #### Q2: How to realize two modes?

-For SEV, TDX, PEF, and Realm, your task is to enable support for VM fork or VM migration between trusted domains and untrusted domains.
-Currently, this task remains unfinished.
-If VM fork/migration is also needed in other scenarios, it could serve as a potential research area.
+For AMD SEV, Intel TDX, IBM PEF, and ARM Realm, your task is to enable CVM fork or migration between trusted domains and untrusted domains.
+This task remains undone.
+If CVM fork/migration is needed in other scenarios, it could serve as a potential research area.

-In our paper, our prototype relies on an ARM server that supports S-EL2, a hardware virtualization technology present in ARMv8.4.
+Our current prototype uses an ARM server that supports S-EL2, a hardware virtualization technology present in ARMv8.4.
 [Twinvisor](https://github.com/TwinVisor/twinvisor-prototype) is an S-EL2 hypervisor developed by IPADS@SJTU.
 We plan to commit the Twinvisor patch, but no guarantee (for intellectual property reasons).

 #### Q3: Supporting TPC-C?

 The current version of HEDB is based on PostgreSQL and supports the TPC-H benchmark only.

-We encourage further research to overcome the challenges posed by non-determinism when supporting TPC-C atop HEDB.
-We believe your excellent work will absolutely be published and known to the industry.
+We encourage further research to overcome the challenges posed by non-determinism when running TPC-C atop HEDB.
+We believe your excellent work will also be published and known to the industry.

 ### Notes

-This repository is intended as a research prototype, and is not ready for production use.
+This repository is intended as a research prototype, and is not ready for any production use.
 Its purpose is to serve as an experimental platform for conducting research and exploring new ideas.

-In addition, HEDB serves as an educational project focused on enhancing students' understanding of the internal of an EDB.
+Additionally, HEDB serves as an educational project to enhance students' understanding of the EDB's internal.

 #### Limitations

-HEDB's current implementation has several limitations.
+HEDB's current implementation has limitations.

 1. HEDB relies on deterministic record-and-replay of operator interfaces to reproduce the DBMS bugs, hence falling short in providing read-write transactional workloads such as TPC-C. To maintain TPC-C, only a subset of HEDB operators (e.g., comparison) need to be exposed to both users and DBAs.
 See Figure-5 in [Azure AEv2](https://dl.acm.org/doi/abs/10.1145/3318464.3386141).
 2. HEDB depends on KLEE to reproduce the operators bugs.
 The official version of KLEE cannot support floating-point numbers.
 HEDB inherits this limitation.
 You may use [KLEE-Float](https://github.com/srg-imperial/klee-float).
 3. HEDB leverages an ARMv8.4 server with S-EL2 (TrustZone Virtualization) to support its dual-mode design.
-This design can be ported to other architectures (e.g., Intel SGX, AMD SEV-SNP, Intel TDX and ARMv9 CCA).
-Please refer to `docs/porting.md` to replicate HEDB's performance results on Intel SGX (using SGX SDK) and ARM TrustZone (using OP-TEE).
-Note that the mode switch, namely, cross-domain VM fork, on these architectures is not implemented and remains an open question.
+This design can be ported to other platforms.
+Refer to [porting.md](https://github.com/SJTU-IPADS/HEDB/blob/main/docs/porting.md) to replicate HEDB's performance results on Intel SGX (using SGX SDK) and ARM TrustZone (using OP-TEE).
+Note that the mode switch on these platforms is not implemented.

 #### Caveats